malescordia/get_next_line/README.md

 - Handles various file sizes and multiple file descriptors.
 - Provides a flexible and reusable tool for reading input streams.
 - Written in C as part of the 42 curriculum.

+## How to Use
+1. Clone the repository: `git clone https://github.com/malescordia/get_next_line.git`
+2. Use the function in your project by including `get_next_line.h`.

 Happy line reading with get_next_line!